chuksdsilent/My-devops-projects/kubernetics/README.md

-# Kubernetics
+# Kubernetes
-Kubernetics helps to manage cluster of docker nodes.
+Kubernetes helps to manage cluster of docker nodes.
 This is called orchestartion.
 This is a suitation whereby we have one master node that talks to and controls other nodes(slave nodes)

 ## Different orchestration tools
 * Docker swarm